rishav-eulb/100-days-of-move/docs/Functions.md

 In the above example only  `friend_1` is able to call the function `get_age`.

 ### Entry function
-These functions are the one that users use to interact with modules
+These functions are the one that users use to interact with modules.
+Essentially, entry functions are the "main" functions of a module, and they specify where Move programs start executing.
 Example: In file [friend_2.move](/demos/functions/sources/friend_2.move)
 ```js
     entry public fun setInformation(author: &signer,_name:string::String, _age:u64){